Is your career stalling? Are you missing your success targets? If you answered, "Yes," or even, "Maybe..."

 In part one of this series, I demonstrated why Relevance is the first of the three simple keys to advancing your career and achieving your business goals.

-“To position yourself as the most promotable employee, the most preferred job applicant or the “obvious best choice” professional, you must first attract the attention of the folks responsible for promoting you, hiring you, or contracting your services.”
+“To position yourself as the most promotable employee, the preferred job applicant or the “obvious best choice” professional, you must first attract the attention of the folks responsible for promoting you, hiring you, or contracting your services.”

 Now let's look at the second simple key.